 Birth stories are interesting, inspiring, moving, intimate and many times they are healing and liberating.
 We can learn so much by reading other women’s birth stories.
-Birth stories do not have to be only about natural birth, in fact, we encourage you to share the good the bad and even the ugly.
-Letting it out and sharing will help someone.
-You are invited to read some birth stories and perhaps share your own to inspire and be inspired.
+Birth stories do not have to be only about natural birth, in fact, we encourage you to share the good, the bad and even the ugly.
+Letting it out and sharing will help someone and sometimes even ourselves.
+Below you will hear from strong and empowering Moms who have already shared their stories.

 A year later....

 Finally I was able to process the birth and write a little bit about it.
 I have shared it with ICAN (International Cesarean Awareness Network) ICAN of South Florida Community Group in hope to be helpful to other moms seeking a similar experience.

 (There were many moments I actually believed that Mariana would make us wait and decide to be born on Easter, so I thought it would be beautiful to write her birth story today, April 16, 2017 - This is my second HBAC.
 The second home birth after a c-section.
 I hope to inspire and help all women out there that wish for a natural birth, especially if they have had a previous c-section)

 Mariana had her own plans, from the start.
 We conceived her in one very important time of our lives.
 It's one of those decisive moments in life where you know you've entered a path, and to reach the light at the end, you must go through with the journey within.
 I believe that each soul, and baby in this case, brings a new challenge and gift to the marriage and family.
 The blessings are the results of conquering the new lessons presented along the way.
 We knew that it was going to be all worth it, and it already is.